-- Lecture Presentation – An LCCE educator may earn alternate credit for lecturing at the undergraduate/graduate level or for giving a presentation at a conference or within a university.
+- Lecture Presentation – An LCCE educator may earn alternate credit for lecturing at the undergraduate/graduate level or giving a presentation at a conference or within a university.
 Lectures and presentations must be childbirth education related and credit only may be received for first-time presentations.
-A course outline of the lecture or presentation must be presented with the alternate credit form and will be evaluated on a case-by-case basis.
+An outline of the lecture or presentation must be presented with the alternate credit form and will be evaluated on a case-by-case basis.
 One hour of credit is awarded for each hour of lecture or presentation.

 Mandatory Continuing Education Credit

 The Certification Council reserves the right to select a specific continuing education program or a selection of continuing education programs as mandatory credit toward recertification.
 Mandatory continuing education credit will be enacted on an ad hoc basis at the Council’s discretion.
 Mandatory continuing education submissions will be in effect for three years and all LCCE educators due to recertify in the designated time period will be notified at least one year prior to their due date.
 LCCE educators who do not complete and submit mandatory continuing education will lose their certification.

 Any remaining credit, of the 25 contact hours due, in addition to mandatory programs must be earned through approved courses or through completion of alternate credit activities that are applicable to childbirth education, the Lamaze Philosophy of Birth and the Competency Statements for LCCE educators.